Bharathkumar-Tamilarasu/Bharathkumar-Tamilarasu/README.md

 ## 👤 Who I Am

-⚡️ I'm an ML Engineer with around 5 years in IT, including 3+ years building and scaling machine learning solutions on cloud platforms like Azure and Databricks.
+⚡️ I'm an ML Engineer with around 5 years in IT, including 3+ years building and scaling machine learning solutions on cloud platforms like Azure.
 I began my career specializing in OSIsoft PI data analysis, which grounded my work in real-time industrial data.

 ## 💼 What I did

-⚡ Led the end-to-end migration of 40+ ML models and 140 feature pipelines from Cloudera to Azure - improving runtime by 35% and simplifying operational workflows.
+⚡ Migrated 40+ ML systems and 140+ feature pipelines from Cloudera to Azure - improving runtime by 35%.

-⚡ Managed the full MLOps lifecycle of 6 production ML models and oversaw 175+ ADF pipelines, ensuring stability, monitoring, and continuous delivery.
+⚡ Led operational support for 6 ML systems, ensuring minimal downtime and seamless model performance ensuring stability, monitoring, and continuous delivery.

 ⚡ Collaborated with process engineers and analysts on OSIsoft PI data to reduce alarm fatigue by 80% through actionable SQL insights and Power BI dashboards.